Analysis | The World Cup Final Is Coming. What You Need to Know: QuickTake

 The lack of 0-0s -- just one so far (Denmark vs France).
 Thanks in good measure to VAR, Russia 2018 has been high on penalties awarded (a record 28) and low on red cards (four) and offsides.
 The 11 own-goals smashed the record of six at France 1998.
 Senegal became the first team ever to be eliminated by virtue of having a worse “fair play” record, losing out to Japan because it had collected more yellow cards.
 There was also the first World Cup airing of the Viking clap of Iceland supporters during their tournament debut, while Panamanian fans wildly celebrated their team’s first ever World Cup goal in a 6-1 thrashing by England as if they’d won the game.
 Another novelty: England finally won a World Cup penalty shootout at the fourth attempt.

 Some forecasters are learning the hard way that the beautiful game can’t simply be reduced to statistics and data modeling.
 Commerzbank AG and UBS Group AG both picked Germany, while Goldman Sachs Group Inc. went for Brazil.
-EA Sports, the official video-game company that correctly predicted the last two winners by simulating the entire tournaments, is still in the running: It forecast France would win.
-After the success of Paul the octopus in predicting results in 2010, by pointing a tentacle at one of two food boxes bearing the national flag of each team, Russia promoted a deaf cat called Achilles as its tournament oracle.
+However, Nomura Holdings Inc. opted for France, as did EA Sports, the official video-game company that correctly predicted the last two winners by simulating the tournaments.
+After Paul the octopus’s prescience at the 2010 World Cup, Russia promoted a deaf cat called Achilles as its tournament oracle.
 However, the feline’s psychic powers were overshadowed by Rabio, an octopus that correctly called Japan’s first three results.
-Alas, Rabio was killed and sold as seafood before the team’s next game: a 3-2 loss to Belgium after Japan led 2-0.
-Meantime, Russia’s central bank noted the similarity between an image on its special World Cup banknote and the Russian keeper’s decisive shootout save against Spain.
+Alas, Rabio was killed and sold as seafood before the next game: a 3-2 loss to Belgium after Japan led 2-0.
+Russia’s central bank noted the similarity between an image on its special World Cup banknote and the Russian keeper’s decisive shootout save against Spain.
 “Forecasting has always been our strong point,” the Bank of Russia said.

-While President Emmanuel Macron was in the stadium for France’s semifinal, there’ll be no English officials on the sidelines tonight after U.K. Prime Minister Theresa May ruled out the attendance of British politicians and royals.
+While French President Emmanuel Macron will be in the stadium for the final, as he was for the semifinal, there’ll be no English officials on the sidelines on Saturday after U.K. Prime Minister Theresa May ruled out the attendance of British politicians and royals.
 Her decision followed the poisoning on British soil of a Russian former spy and his daughter and, according to Bloomberg’s Thomas Penny, is looking like a political own goal.
 On the other hand, the death of a British citizen from the same poison this week would have made May’s attendance controversial.
 One welcome group of absentees from the tournament: Russia’s soccer hooligans, known as “ultras.”

 The 2010 vote by FIFA’s executive committee awarding Russia this year’s tournament is still under criminal investigation by French, Swiss and U.S. prosecutors, with lingering accusations that the vote was rigged.
 There are still-fresh memories of the doping scandal that unfolded after the 2014 Sochi Winter Olympics and resulted in the Russian team being banned from this year’s winter games.
 (Vitaly Mutko, the former sports minister who was banned for life from the Olympics, was on the FIFA committee that selected Russia and ran the organizing committee until resigning in December.)
 Because of Russia’s 2013 law banning public expressions of support for homosexuality, LGBT soccer fans have been warned not to hold hands or otherwise display their affections.